firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/stddev-samp.md

 ## Example
 {: .no_toc}

-For this example, we create a new table `exams` and calculate the sample standard deviation of the grades:
+Given the table `exams`, `stddev_samp` calculates the population standard deviation of the grades:
 {% include sql_examples/stddev_samp.md %}

 {: .note}